SkyeYXL/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 After the No Fees for Stopped Instances \(VPC-Connected\) feature is triggered for an ECS instance, the ECS instance \(including vCPUs and memory\) and its public IP address are recycled.
 You are no longer charged for these resources.
 However, the following risks exist:

--   The stopped resources are recycled and the instance may fail to restart due to insufficient resources.
+-   The stopped instance may fail to restart due to insufficient resources as a result of resource recycling.
 In this case, you can try again later or switch to another instance type.
-For more information, see [Change the instance type of a pay-as-you-go instance](/intl.en-US/Instance/Change configurations/Change configurations of Pay-As-You-Go instances/Change the instance type of a pay-as-you-go instance.md).
+For more information, see [Change the instance type of a pay-as-you-go instance](/intl.en-US/Instance/Change configurations/Change instance types/Change the instance type of a pay-as-you-go instance.md).

-    **Note:** We recommend that you restart the instance in advance to ensure that resources are sufficient for the instance to start, avoiding service interruptions caused by instance start failures.
+    **Note:** We recommend that you restart the instance in advance to ensure that resources are sufficient to start the instance.
+This can avoid service interruptions caused by instance start failures.

--   Because the public IP address has been recycled, the public IP address may change after the instance is restarted.
+-   Because the public IP address has been recycled, the public IP address may change when the instance is restarted.
 However, the private IP address remains unchanged.

     **Note:** If your application depends on a specific public IP address, we recommend that you disable the No Fees for Stopped Instances \(VPC-Connected\) feature or convert the public IP address to an EIP.
 For more information, see [Disable the No Fees for Stopped Instances \(VPC-Connected\) feature](#section_4h6_utd_2yr) or [Convert the public IP address of a VPC-type instance to an Elastic IP address](/intl.en-US/Network/Change IPv4 addresses/Convert the public IP address of a VPC-type instance to an Elastic IP address.md).